-Horses used in athletic endeavors should warmed-up, worked and cooled down appropriately to avoid joint and leg damage.
-New window.
+Horses used in athletic endeavors should be warmed-up, worked, and cooled down appropriately to avoid joint and leg damage.

 When riding and exercising your horse, always use good judgment.
 Never push a horse beyond its limits when it comes to strenuous exercise.
 Condition your horse gradually, and if any signs of lameness occur, rest your horse appropriately and take into consideration the horse's over-all health and stamina

 Take time for adequate warm-up and cool-down periods each time you exercise your horse, and be consistent with your exercise program.
 Don't ride the horse strenuously one day a week and then have it stand idle the other six days.